stas-pavlov/AzureMeetupApril19/README.md

 Here I forked the repo to continue to develop demos (and remove PPT :) )

+**WARNING!** If you use Bash for Windows for this lab, to successfully connect to Kubernetes cluster you should use SSH keys with no password.
+For normal Linux, all works fine, I expect the same porblems for MacOS.
+Seamless way to test this is to use a bash console integrated into the Azure portal.

 ## Kubernetes with ACS and Deis simple deployment scripts
 **createk8s.sh** - bash script with parameters to create Kubertentes cluster at Azure Container Services
 **createdeis.sh** - bash script with parameters to create Deis Workflow on created Kuberntetes cluster (use the same prameters as **createk8s.sh**)